cwfietz/freeCodeCamp/learn/01_responsive-web-design/6_css-flexbox/00_css-flexbox.md

   ### space-evenly
   Distributes space evenly between the flex items with a full space at either end of the flex container

+## align-items property
+The align-items property is similar to justify-content.

+Flex containers also have a cross axis which is perpendicular to the main axis.
+For rows, the cross axis is vertical and for columns, the cross axis is horizontal.

+CSS offers the align-items property to align flex items along the cross axis.
+For a row, it tells CSS how to push the items in the entire row up or down within the container.
+And for a column, how to push all the items left or right within the container.

+The different values available for align-items include:

+  ### flex-start
+  aligns items to the start of the flex container.
+For rows, this aligns items to the top of the container.
+For columns, this aligns items to the left of the container.
+  ### flex-end
+  aligns items to the end of the flex container.
+For rows, this aligns items to the bottom of the container.
+For columns, this aligns items to the right of the container.
+  ### center
+  align items to the center.
+For rows, this vertically aligns items (equal space above and below the items).
+For columns, this horizontally aligns them (equal space to the left and right of the items).
+  ### stretch
+  stretch the items to fill the flex container.
+For example, rows items are stretched to fill the flex container top-to-bottom.
+This is the default value if no align-items value is specified.
+  ### baseline
+  align items to their baselines.
+Baseline is a text concept, think of it as the line that the letters sit on.